eda-ricercatore/admin-notes/skill-set/higher-end-roles/robotics.md

 	- First author publications in top-tier peer-reviewed conferences such as NeurIPS, ECCV, ICML, CVPR, ICCV.
 	- Research or software engineering experience confirmed via internships, relevant work experience or code competitions.
 + skill set:
+	- At Toyota Research Institute (TRI), we’re working to build a future where everyone has the freedom to move, engage, and explore with a focus on reducing vehicle collisions, injuries, and fatalities.
+Join us in our mission to improve the quality of human life through advances in artificial intelligence, automated driving, robotics, and materials science.
+We’re dedicated to building a world of “mobility for all” where everyone, regardless of age or ability, can live in harmony with technology to enjoy a better life.
+Through innovations in AI, we’ll help...
+		* Develop vehicles incapable of causing a crash, regardless of the actions of the driver.
+		* Develop technology for vehicles and robots to help people enjoy new levels of independence, access, and mobility.
+		* Bring advanced mobility technology to market faster.
+		* Discover new materials that will make batteries and hydrogen fuel cells smaller, lighter, less expensive and more powerful.
+		* Develop human-centered AI systems to augment (not replace) human decision making to increase the quality of decisions (e.g. mitigate cognitive biases) and/or to facilitate faster innovation cycles.
+	- Our work is guided by a dedication to safety – in both what we research and how we perform our research our goal is to benefit society.
+As a subsidiary of Toyota, TRI is fueled by a diverse and inclusive community of people who carry invaluable leadership, experience, and ideas from industry-leading companies.
+Over half of our technical team carries PhD degrees.
+We’re continually searching for the world’s best talent ‒ people who are ready to define the new world of mobility with us!
+	- We strive to build a company that helps our people thrive, achieve work-life balance, and bring their best selves to work.
+At TRI, you will have the opportunity to enjoy the best of both worlds ‒ a fun environment with forward-thinking people who enjoy solving tough problems and the financial backing to successfully achieve our goals.
+Come work with TRI if you’re interested in transforming mobility through designing technology for safer cars, enabling the elderly to age in place, or designing alternative fuel sources.
+Start your impossible with us.
+	- TRI's Safety and Systems Engineering team is applying systems engineering principles to protect the safety of the public and our employees as we test advanced vehicle automation systems.
+Leveraging methodologies from high-reliability industries such as aerospace, medical robotics, and automotive functional safety, we ensure our systems are thoroughly tested and are equipped with robust onboard real-time monitoring systems.
+We're looking for phenomenal systems engineers who are passionate about improving the lives of millions through the safe development of autonomous systems.
+No prior robotics experience is necessary, although it doesn't hurt.
+	- Responsibilities:
+		* Develop requirements for autonomy features, fault monitoring and self-diagnostics, including analyses such as FMEA, FTA, and similar
+		* Work with and between multiple technical teams to implement effective verification of system features, including nominal, fault injection, fail-safe, fail-operational, and edge-case scenarios
+		* Work collaboratively with cross-functional teams to create clear system definitions and specifications to accelerate software development
+		* Develop processes in collaboration with stakeholders from various technical teams to facilitate the development, testing, and improvement of autonomous systems
+		* Drive research into innovative systems engineering solutions tailored for the development and deployment of safe autonomous systems
+	- Required Qualifications:
+		* Master’s degree or Ph.D. in a technical discipline such as Aerospace Engineering, Mechanical Engineering, Electrical Engineering, or Computer Science
+		* 6+ years of experience working in Systems Engineering or Functional Safety roles
+		* Practical working knowledge of systems engineering processes and in-depth familiarity with the activities mapped to various stages of the V model
+		* Experience with development of behavioral and system level requirement and tracing them to the appropriate type and amount of V&V activities
+		* Strong verbal and written communication skills and people skills
+		* Strong understanding of common software performance issues and tradeoffs
+		* Familiarity with software and the ability to read code (C/C++ and Linux)
+	- Preferred Qualifications:
+		* Familiarity with automated driving hardware such as sensors, compute, etc. and software such as AI, Machine Learning algorithms, etc.
+		* Familiarity with requirements management software (Jama, Polarion, DOORs, or similar)
++ skill set:
+	- At Toyota Research Institute (TRI), we’re working to build a future where everyone has the freedom to move, engage, and explore with a focus on reducing vehicle collisions, injuries, and fatalities.
+Join us in our mission to improve the quality of human life through advances in artificial intelligence, automated driving, robotics and materials science.
+We’re dedicated to building a world of “mobility for all” where everyone, regardless of age or ability, can live in harmony with technology to enjoy a better life.
+Through innovations in AI, we’ll...
+		* Develop vehicles incapable of causing a crash, regardless of the actions of the driver.
+		* Develop technology for vehicles and robots to help people enjoy new levels of independence, access, and mobility.
+		* Bring advanced mobility technology to market faster.
+		* Discover new materials that will make drive batteries and hydrogen fuel cells smaller, lighter, less expensive and more powerful.
+	- Our work is guided by a dedication to safety – in how we research, develop, and validate the performance of vehicle technology to benefit society.
+As a subsidiary of Toyota, TRI is fueled by a diverse and inclusive community of people who carry invaluable leadership, experience, and ideas from industry-leading companies.
+Over half of our technical team carries PhD degrees.
+We’re continually searching for the world’s best talent ‒ people who are ready to define the new world of mobility with us!
+	- We strive to build a company that helps our people thrive, achieve work life balance, and bring their best selves to work.
+At TRI, you will have the opportunity to enjoy the best of both worlds ‒ a fun start up environment with forward-thinking people who enjoy solving tough problems and the financial backing to successfully achieve our goals.
+If you’re passionate about working with brilliant people to make cars safer, enable the elderly to age in place, or design alternative fuel sources, TRI is the place for you. ‒ Start your impossible with us.
+	- TRI's Planning and Control team is building the decision-making, planning, and execution technology for the uncrashable Toyota.
+We are doing cutting edge research in the decision-making systems required for L5 autonomous driving, in addition to the exploration of highly dynamic control regimes and blended driver-machine control techniques to build the ultimate, fun, uncrashable car of the future.
+We are leveraging advances in AI, motion planning, and control theory to realize a scalable, verifiable system to solve the L5 driving problem in the long term, while making an immediate impact on society through our Guardian system in the short term.
+	- Responsibilities:
+		* Design and implement decision-making systems for L5 autonomous vehicles.
+		* Develop cross-functional solutions between perception, prediction, and planning.
+		* Develop verification and test strategies for the decision-making algorithms.
+		* Analyze data from simulations, closed-course, and public road testing.
+	- Qualifications:
+		* 3+ years of experience in related positions.
+		* PhD or Master's degree in Robotics, Computer Science or equivalent.
+		* Proven track record of designing, implementing, and fielding robotic systems.
+		* Strong C++ software development skills.
+		* Familiarity with automated testing practices.
+		* Strong communication skills and a team player.
+	- Bonus Points:
+		* Machine learning experience.
+		* Experience with optimization and decision-making under uncertainty.
+		* Proficiency in Python.
++ skill set:
 	- Knowledge of robotics concepts and tools (ROS)
 	- Understanding of and ability to implement machine learning methods, particularly for applications in autonomous vehicle decision making and prediction
 	- Experience in production C++ development